lucianm05/voting-system/README.md

 # 🗳️ Internet Voting System

-This project is a fully functional web application designed to support **secure** and **anonymous** democratic voting for Romania over the internet.
-It was developed as part of my master’s thesis _“Internet Voting System for Democratic Elections”_.
+This project was developed as part of my master’s thesis _“Internet Voting System for Democratic Elections”_.
 It was developed for academic purposes.
 The system architecture, security mechanisms, and database design are focused on ensuring transparency, data integrity, and voter privacy in online democratic elections.

+**It is not intended to be used in production, as more precautions must be taken to ensure a safe space for democratic elections.**

 ---